 At the Maricich Lagoons, the trail breaks out into open grassland with scenic views of the Carquinez Strait.
 The views improve as the trail climbs.
 The Table Top Trail after the Antenna Farm has the best views of the hike, of Walnut Creek, although you then pay for it with a series of annoying small but steep up and downs.

 The final stretch of the Briones Crest Trail is very nice, passing through open oak woods with great views south along the I-680 corridor.
 There?s a very steep descent on the Lafayette Ridge Trail with excellent views of the dramatically undulating trail.

-Turn left onto the Buckeye Ranch Trail, which descends steeply into the woods and then flattens out for a very pleasant final half-mile.
+Turn left onto the Buckeye Ranch Trail, which descends very steeply into the woods before finally flattening out for a pleasant final half-mile.
 Alternatively, you can reach 3000 ft of elevation gain by continuing along the ridiculously hilly Lafayette Ridge Trail for another half-mile, then turning left onto the Springhill Trail.